+The bottom of the extended dry detention basin must be set in elevation at least 2-feet above seasonal high groundwater.

 Generally, most particulates settle within the first 12 hours of detention; however, finer particulates may require additional time to settle.
 The minimum detention time for the Water Quality Volume is 24- hours.
 The most traditional and easiest method for extended detention routing is the 24 hour brimfull draw down (Required Water Quality Volume/24 hours = Qavg).
 This sets the average discharge rate.
 An orifice is then sized based on a max Q = 2*Qavg, using the brimfull head (Qmax = (CA(2gh)1/2) where h is the head when the basin is full to the Required Water Quality Volume (WQv) elevation, g is acceleration due to gravity, A is the net opening area, and C is the orifice coefficient.
 The orifice coefficient is determined by consulting tables in standard references such as the Civil Engineering Reference Manual for the PE Exam, 10th Edition, by Michael R. Lindeburg, P.E., 2006.

+For extended detention basins proposed in ILSF or BLSF, the peak runoff rate computations shall assume the runoff dosed to the extended detention basin is operating under tailwater conditions and not free discharge.

 The critical parameters in sizing an extended dry detention basin are storage capacity and the maximum rate of runoff released from the basin.
 To meet the requirements of Standard 2, design the storage volume to hold the pre-development peak flow.

 To maximize sedimentation, design the extended dry detention basin to lengthen the flow path, thereby increasing detention time.
 To maximize the detention time, locate the inflow points as far from the outlet structure as possible.
 Long, narrow configurations with length to width ratios of 2:1 provide better removal efficiencies than small deep basins.
-Consider using internal berms and other baffles

-to minimize short-circuiting of flows and increase detention times.
+Consider using internal berms and other baffles to minimize short-circuiting of flows and increase detention times.

 Reducing inflow velocities lengthens detention times, enhances sedimentation of solids in incoming runoff, and minimizes the potential for resuspension of settled pollutants.
 Design all inflow points with riprap or other energy dissipators, such as a baffle below the inflow structure.
 MassDEP requires a sediment forebay to enhance the removal rates of particulates, decrease the velocity of incoming runoff, and reduce the potential for failure due to clogging.

 Design sediment forebays for ease of maintenance.
-Hard bottom forebays make sediment removal easier.
+Hard bottom forebays, such as those constructed from concrete, make sediment removal easier.
 All forebays must be accessible for maintenance by heavy machinery, if necessary.

 A low flow channel routes the last remaining runoff, dry weather flow and groundwater to the outlet, which should be installed in the upper stage of the basin to ensure that the extended dry detention basin dries out completely.
 The maximum flow velocity (which should be set at the 2-year peak discharge rate) depends on the nature of the material used to line the channel.
 Consider whether a pervious or impervious channel lining is most appropriate.

-Pervious linings allow runoff to interact with soil and grass, thereby increasing the sorption of pollutants.
+Pervious linings are preferred as they allow runoff to interact with soil and vegetation, thereby increasing the sorption of pollutants.
 Make design velocities in pervious low flow channels high enough to prevent sedimentation but low enough to prevent scouring and erosion.